privacy-scaling-explorations/zkevm-circuits/docs/Keccak_Circuit.md

 - `uniform` is true, then `target_sizes` consists of dividing 64 bit positions into even `part_size` plus a possible remainder;
 - `uniform` is false, then `target_sizes` consists of dividing both the `rot` (rotation) and (64-`rot`)-bit words into even `part_size` but named `part_a` and `part_b` plus a possible remainder for each.

-The parts splitted from the word is then determined bit-by-bit from `target_size`, so that each part will consist of a collection of bit positions that it represents, starting from 0-th bit position.
+The parts split from the word are then determined bit-by-bit from `target_size`, so that each part will consist of a collection of bit positions that it represents, starting from 0-th bit position.
 The way bit positions are determined ensures that if

 - `uniform` is true, then the remaining `rot`-sized bits [63-`rot`+1,...,63] are divided by `part_size` plus a remainder, and first 64-`rot` bits are determined by a section compensating previous remainder, plus divide by `part_size`, and plus the remainder from `target_size` division;
-- `uniform` is false, then the remaining `rot`-sized bits [63-`rot`+1,...,63] are divided by `part_size` plus remainder, and first 64-`rot` bits determined by `part_size` plus a remainder.
+- `uniform` is false, then the remaining `rot`-sized bits [63-`rot`+1,...,63] are divided by `part_size` plus remainder, and first 64-`rot` bits are determined by `part_size` plus a remainder.

 The way we do the above split when `uniform` is true enables an optimization shown below, where after rotation the front and tail remainders combined together becomes an interval of length `part_size`:

 ![split_normalize_true](https://hackmd.io/_uploads/S1V-8qoKn.png)

-Such a property is useful in `split_uniform`, because in that case it can use this specific partition to split an input word to parts and then rotation transform it to an input that will have the same partition layout as the output after rotation operation in Keccak permutations.
-This enables same input-output shape so that we can do lookup uniformly on input-output pairs without re-partition (`uniform_lookup = true`), i.e, splitting up the words into parts, then recombining and then splitting up again.
+Such a property is useful in `split_uniform`, because in that case it can use this specific partition to split an input word into parts and then rotation transform it to an input that will have the same partition layout as the output after rotation operation in Keccak permutations.
+This enables the same input-output shape so that we can do lookup uniformly on input-output pairs without re-partition (`uniform_lookup = true`), i.e, splitting up the words into parts, then recombining and then splitting up again.
 This saves a significant amount of columns.

 ### `split`